 The perception that the UK does not follow its own international obligations could weaken the argument that other countries should follow theirs.

-Could the UK withdraw from the European Convention on Human Rights?
+Could the UK withdraw from the European Convention on Human Rights because of the Illegal Migration Bill?

 Could the Bill affect UK-EU relations?